Vietta7/rsschool-cv/cv.md

 - GitHub: https://github.com/Vietta7

 ## About Me
 I'm a beginner front-end developer.
-My main goal is to constantly develop and improve my skills.
+My main goal is to constantly develop and improve my skills!

 ## Skills